pkivolowitz/CSC4730-Fall-2023/projects/p6/README.md

 use `srand()` or `rand()` or its cousins.
 Instead, you must use the C++ `random`.

+### What's so bad about `rand()`

+As stated above, `rand()` is not thread-safe.
+It maintains an internal state which is a **shared resource**.
+The state is **not protected**.
+Therefore, use by multiple threads can cause inconsistent results.
+So what, you say.
+It's all random anyway isn't it?

+No. `rand()` can be used to generate repeatable sequences of seemingly random numbers.
+Using it in a threaded program introduces race conditions, the results of which cannot be expected to be repeatable.

 ### Infinite Loops

 The players and the main loop should be infinite loops.
-Terminate the application by ^c.
+Terminate the application by ^C.

 ### ^s / ^q

 Control-s suspends terminal output.
 Control-q starts it again.
 This can be used as a "pause" button while your program is running.
 Use this to count asterisks.

+These terminal sequences descend from the earliest of I/O devices.

 ### Building Your Program